gianfaye/gianfaye-jekyll/_posts/2014-02-02-intro-to-digital-photography.md

 ---
 {% include JB/setup %}

-So we got this new DSLR, a Nikon D7000.
+So we got this new DSLR, a Nikon D7000 and a 50mm AF f1.8D standard lens.
 I've been dying to have this opportunity to be able to take decent photos and this is a heaven-sent chance for me to say goodbye to poor mediocre photography.
 For all these years I've suffered enough taking horrible photos using point-and-shoot digital cameras and reminiscing good ole memories in grainy camera phone shots.

 I am now starting to learn how to shoot properly.

 Since photography is one of the most common hobbies since the boom of digital cameras, most are tempted to label themselves **photographers** whenever they get a chance to take photos.
 Or heck, the stereotypical pose-in-front-of-the-mirror-holding-a-DSLR and update their About Me with a pathetic attempt at being a **photographer** when they just got their new kit.
 I'm not heading for that.
 I just want to take decent photos.

 Good thing for our generation, there's another heaven-sent gift.
 Obviously, Internet.
 Since it's a popular hobby, the Internet is full of photography tutorials and how-tos that made everyone's lives easier.
 One Google search and you'll save yourself the shame of not knowing what ISO means.
 Or whatever the heck aperture is.
 The fuck are f-stops.
 And if you really need to know anything about exposure and shutter speed.
 But all these doesn't make sense unless you try it out and shoot something.

+From what I read and been been advised by some friends who take photos professionally, I turned off auto focus and used manual focus.
+You know there's some kind of good feeling when I turn the lenses to get a sharp focus.
+I sometimes do that with my eyes.
+Not sure if that was normal, though.
+Even when wearing prescription glasses, I can adjust my vision to blur then back to sharp again.
+Weird stuff.

 Since I'm taking the vow and am starting as a n00b, I'm making this post as an initiation on my first attempt at shooting something decent.
 Maybe after a few months I'll get back to this post and spot mistakes and laugh at myself.